Texas Ranger Hall of Fame and Museum

 Main entrance to the Texas Ranger Hall of Fame and Museum in Waco, Texas.
 The statue is of George Erath, Texas Ranger and surveyor of the Waco townsite.

-The Texas Ranger Hall of Fame and Museum in Waco, Texas, is the state-designated official historical center of the famed Texas Rangers law enforcement agency.
+The Texas Ranger Hall of Fame and Museum in Waco, Texas, is the state-designated official historical center of the Texas Rangers law enforcement agency.
 It consists of the Homer Garrison Jr. museum gallery, the Texas Ranger Hall of Fame, the Texas Ranger Research Center and the Headquarters of Texas Rangers Company "F".
 The City of Waco serves as the appointed trustee on behalf of the Texas Department of Public Safety and the Texas Legislature.